Matome Ugaki

-Matome Ugaki (宇垣 纏, Ugaki Matome) was an admiral in the Imperial Japanese Navy during World War II, remembered for his extensive and revealing war diary, role at the Battle of Leyte Gulf, and kamikaze suicide hours after the announced surrender of Japan at the end of the war.
+Matome Ugaki (宇垣 纏, Ugaki Matome) was an admiral in the Imperial Japanese Navy during World War II, remembered for his extensive and revealing war diary, role at the Battle of Leyte Gulf, and participation in one of the final kamikaze attacks hours after the surrender of Japan was announced.

 Biography

 Early career

 Born to a farming family in rural Akaiwa District, Okayama (now part of Okayama city, Okayama prefecture), Ugaki entered the Imperial Japanese Naval Academy on 11 September 1909 and graduated in its 40th class on 17 July 1912.
 He placed ninth out of 144 cadets in his class, and was good friends with his Naval Academy classmates Tamon Yamaguchi and Yoshio Suzuki, both of whom were killed in action during World War II.
 He served as a midshipman on the armored cruiser Azuma and made a training cruise to Australia aboard her.

 On 1 May 1913, he was transferred to the protected cruiser Hirado and was commissioned as ensign on 1 December 1913.
 He was assigned to the battlecruiser Ibuki on 27 May 1914.